reportportal/docs/src/md/src/SavedSearches_Filters/FiltersPage.md

 To open launches based on saved filter, change switcher of 'Display on launches' to ON position and click the link of filter's name
 The filter will be opened as a tab on the "Launches" page.

-It is the only place where it is possible to delete the filter from Report Portal.
+It is the only place where it is possible to delete the filter from ReportPortal.

 To do this, click the 'delete' icon of your filter and confirm the action.
 The filter will be deleted but not launches in it.